-- Put chickpeas in a bowl and fill with enough water to cover them.
+- Put the chickpeas in a bowl and fill with enough water to cover them.

 - Drain the water and rinse the chickpeas.

-- Put chickpeas in a bot and fill with enough water to cover them.
+- Put chickpeas in a pot and fill with enough water to cover them.

 - Bring to a boil, then lower heat.
 Let simmer for one hour.

-- Remove from heat.
+- Remove from the heat.
 Drain the water into a cup for later.

 - Put chickpeas, oil, lemon juice, garlic, salt and chili in the blender.

 - Add about 30ml of water drained from the cooked chickpeas.

 - Blend until smooth.
 Add more water, a bit at a time, if it isn't fluid enough to blend.